SavageLM/holbertonschool-web_front_end/html_advanced/README.md

 |24-index.html| Makes nav and footer links unsorted lists|
 |25-index.html| Makes a new list of links in footer|
 |26-styleguide.html| Adds style guide for lists|
+27-index.html| Adds a horizontal break in the footer|